rytilahti-juuso/meet-the-researcher/README.md

 1. To display my research and academic career
 2. Show the rapid advancements and capabilities of AI.

 The idea was to see how far one can go by editing a single HTML file for creating a researcher CV page.
 The answer was quite far!
 Up to 6 hour version basically no knowledge of coding and very little knowledge about design was required.
 The "8-9 hours of work" version required some understanding of coding.
 The final version is the best I can do in a reasonable time frame.
+The AI used was `01-preview` from OpenAI.

 See if you can spot the differences between versions!